-Some ways NPI numbers are used fraudulently are; a provider or entity using multiple NPI numbers, which would indicate medical identity theft, or an excluded provider using an affiliated entity’s NPI number to continue practicing or prescribing.
+There are a number of ways NPI numbers can be used fraudulently.
+A provider or entity may use multiple NPI numbers (which would indicate medical identity theft) or an excluded provider may use an affiliated entity’s NPI number to continue practicing or prescribing.
 Thorough provider screening is the best way to prevent these types of fraudulent actions.

 It is critical to deactivate the NPI number assigned to a deceased provider, a dissolved entity, or if theft is suspected to further mitigate fraudulent behavior.

-Verisys focuses on improving patient safety and elevating the overall quality of health care in our country by carefully screening health care providers and entities.
-A large part of our mission is to identify and eliminate excluded providers as well as providers who abuse the health care system with fraudulent or unethical behavior.
-Verisys screens health care providers and entities against more than 3500 primary sources to verify their credentials and eligibility to treat patients and bill for services rendered.
-Having a thorough credentialing process in place is key to preventing health care fraud.
+Verisys focuses on improving patient safety and elevating the overall quality of healthcare in our country by carefully screening healthcare providers and entities.
+A large part of our mission is to identify and eliminate excluded providers as well as providers who abuse the healthcare system with fraudulent or unethical behavior.
+Verisys screens healthcare providers and entities against more than 5000 primary sources to verify their credentials and eligibility to treat patients and bill for services rendered.
+Having a thorough credentialing process in place is key to preventing healthcare fraud.